az2611/Berkeley_Capstone_Final/README.md

 | ADA  | 0.8689   | 0.8687   |
 | DaVinci | 0.8822 | 0.8819   |

-*Figure 2.
+*Figure 3.
 Accuracy for DaVinci Model*

 <img src="https://user-images.githubusercontent.com/108035242/224757100-3c77eb86-b9b8-40eb-89e3-97383a56b62c.png" alt="image" width="70%">

 ## CONCLUSIONS AND FUTURE WORK
 From this initial work, we can initially conclude that bigger not necessarily means better, as we can see in our initial results traditional machine-learning technique or medium-size language models can achieve acceptable levels of performance without incurring with the expense associated with using larger models like GPT-3.

+*Figure 4.
+Results Comparison*

 <img width="800" alt="image" src="https://user-images.githubusercontent.com/108035242/224755990-e7b6be3c-fa31-47b1-a059-fb7cbaf47bfd.png">